SiddharthOza00/Snake-Game/README.md

 If the snake head collides with any part of the body, you die, Game Over.

+You see your high score once you have start playing the game.

+Don't worry your highscore will always be saved even if you close the program and rerun it.
+Your high score will be there!

 I have attached the screenshots of the game in the folder ScreenShots.